E-G-C/avs-workshop-step-by-step/module-2-task-1.md

-# Task 1 (Preconfigured) : Install VMware HCX on AVS Private Cloud
+# Task 1 : Install VMware HCX on AVS Private Cloud

 In the following task, we will be installing HCX on our AVS Private Cloud.
 This is a simple process from the Add-ons section in the Azure Portal, or via